stepanstipl/kore/doc/kore-development/applications.md

 As the defacto artefact format for Kubernetes manifests, we have decided to use [Helm Charts](https://helm.sh/)

 We plan to automatically reconcile these componets when issue [Reconcile Kubernetes Deployment Artefacts](https://github.com/appvia/kore/issues/87) is addressed.

-#### Adding an Upstream Component

-A chart compiled into the [kore-helm-repo](https://github.com/appvia/kore-helm-repo) with:
-- An upstream published chart at specified version
-- Any Kore customisations like static parameters or manifest updates
-- A mandated Kubernetes Application resource (to ensure monitoring)

-For any Clusterapp, the following simple steps add the capability:

-A chart for any required operator is added to the Helm Chart Repo A cluster app is defined in the clusterappman with:
-- A CRD is added to the embedded manifests, templated with the correct parameters from the params configmap
-- An application resource is included with manifests when in cluster resources are created by the relevant CRD operator
-- A jsonpath? or another way to monitor arbitrary CRD status when required